Most plant enthusiasts favor Hoya serpens as an indoor plant because of its green blossoms with a purple tint at the center.

 Pruning the plant once or twice every two years is enough to maintain its good look.

-If left unmanaged, the plant can also have uneven and significant stem growth, which is not pleasing to look at for any plant enthusiast.
+If left unmanaged, the plant can also have uneven and significant stem growth, which is not pleasing for any plant enthusiast.

 Things to Consider Before Pruning Hoya Serpens

 - Since this plant is toxic, wear gloves, goggles, and a mask.